tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you want to use a service to try to identify suspicious activity in your account, what can you use?
 A: AWS Detective or GaurdDuty

 - Q: If you want to lock down S3 and make sure your buckets follow security best practices, what can you use?
-A: AWS Macie.
+A: AWS Macie is a service that can be used to discover and protect sensitive data in AWS.
+It only scans S3 buckets.

 - Q: If you need a web application firewall and you're trying to block common web exploits such as XSS, what can you use?
-A: AWS WAF is a web application firewall.
+A: AWS WAF is a web application firewall service.
 It would be handy to set this up if you're running any web application that uses ports like 80, 8443, or 8080.
 Also you sould set up AWS Shield to prevent DDoS.

+- Q: What is AWS Shield?
+A: AWS Shield is a service that provides protetion against Denial of Service attacks.

 - Q: If you need to provide compliance reports to auditors. what can you use?
 A: Use AWS Artifact